Gameday inactives, injuries and weather: Week 15

 Cleveland

+Inactives: DB Robert Jackson, SS Andrew Sendejo, LB Mack Wilson, DE Joe Jackson, WR Marvin Hall and OG Wyatt Teller

-Lineup notes: TE Austin Hooper (neck) and TE David Njoku (knee) are both questionable.
-However, Njoku didn’t practice all week, and Hooper made it back to a full practice Friday.
-WR Jarvis Landry (hip) practiced fully Friday and should be fine.
+Lineup notes: TE Austin Hooper (neck) and TE David Njoku (knee) were both questionable and will be available.
+WR Jarvis Landry (hip) practiced fully Friday and is fine.

 New York

+Inactives: OG Kyle Murphy, QB Daniel Jones, WR Dante Pettis, LB T.J.
+Brunson, OT Jackson Barton, CB Darnay Holmes and DT R.J.
+McIntosh

-Lineup notes: TE Evan Engram (calf) and QB Daniel Jones (hamstring, ankle) were limited Friday and are questionable for Week 15.
+Lineup notes: TE Evan Engram (calf) and QB Daniel Jones (hamstring, ankle) head in different directions after being questionable.
+Engram is up, while Jones will be replace by QB Colt McCoy.

 Monday, Dec.
 21